dhinogz/django-boilerplate/README.md

 Includes:
 - Docker
-- Built in user management with allauth (also includes custom allauth templates)
+- Built in user management with allauth
-- Base template with simple navbar and home/about templates
 - Custom User Model set up
 - Finished tests for accounts and pages app
-- Page app includes Home and About views
+- Pages app includes Home and About views
+- Base template with simple navbar and home/about templates
+- Custom allauth templates
 - Responsive CSS styling with Bootstrap 4
 - Crispy Forms